Xah JavaScript Style Guide for FP

 Better is actually never delete property of a non-array object.
 Set the property value to null, if you must.

-If you are using data object as a dictionary, use
+If you are using data object as a key and value collection, use Map.

 Never Use the Arguments Object